 Not bad for 353 days on the job.

 As the first rookie head coach to lead his team to Omaha in 27 years, McDonnell was named National Coach of the Year by Rivals.com after guiding the Cardinals to a then-school record 47 wins during that 2007 season.
-He followed that impressive debut season by leading Louisville to five more NCAA appearances during the next six years, including a return to the College World Series in 2013, as well as four conference regular season titles and two conference tournament championships.
-Louisville has also hosted NCAA postseason baseball four times in the last seven years with one NCAA Super Regional in 2007 and three NCAA Regionals in 2009, 2010 and 2013.
+He followed that impressive debut season by leading Louisville to six more NCAA appearances during the next seven years, including back-to-back College World Series berths in 2013 and 2014, as well as five conference regular season titles and two conference tournament championships.
+Louisville also hosted six different rounds of NCAA postseason baseball in the last eight years with NCAA Super Regionals in 2007 and 2014 and four NCAA Regionals in 2009, 2010, 2013 and 2014.